 This data shows that Arkansas is not a retirement state, but rather a vibrant working-class economy, which is diverse and growing!!!

 Your Synergy Saturday Free Health Screenings Tracker is Here!!!

 In our weekly efforts to educate, inform and empower participating communities on the importance of knowing and understanding your screening numbers, we provide educational half-sheet handouts to document your essential screenings rates: blood glucose (sugar), blood pressure and pulse/heart.
-We asked you to keep those slips to journal your numbers in order to have a more productive conversation with your Primary Care Physician, and to guide with dietary and lifestyle adjustments and changes as you embarked your new healthcare journey.
+We ask of you to keep those slips to journal your numbers in order to have a more productive conversation with your Primary Care Physician and to guide with dietary and lifestyle adjustments and changes as you embarked your new healthcare journey.

-Now we are taking your documentation to the next level with our new Synergy Saturday Health Screenings Tracker.
-You can easily input your results from our weekly screenings directly into your personal tracker for the following benefits:
+Now, we are taking your documentation to the next level with our new Synergy Saturday Health Screenings Tracker!
+You can easily input your results from our weekly screenings directly into your NEW personal tracker for the following benefits:

 - Simplified Microsoft Excel tracker with up to 104 entries

 - Always know your calculated averages for blood pressure, blood sugar (glucose), and heart rates

 - One location for tracking data of blood pressure, blood sugar (glucose), and heart rates

 - An easy-to-read-and-understand full-color chart that displays your rates and trend lines from your data